 Word representations capture both syntactic and semantic properties (Mikolov et al., 2013d) of natural language.
 Soricut and Och (2015) exploited these regularities to generate prefix/suffix based morphological transformation rules in an unsupervised manner.
 These morphological transformations were represented as vectors in the same embedding space as the vocabulary.
+They used a graph based approach and represented transformations as "type:from:to" triples and a direction vector: for example "suffix:ion:e:\creation" implies a suffix change just like in the case "creation" to "create".

-Using Soricut's transformation rules, the major problem is identifying correct rule to apply to a word, i.e. if we have to generate an embedding for "runs", which rule to apply on "run".
+Using Soricut's transformation rules, the major problem is identifying the correct direction vector to use for a given case, i.e. if we have to generate an embedding for "runs", which rule to apply on "run".
 Experimental results showed that "walk - walks" gives better results than rules like "invent - invents" or "object - objects" in generating word embedding for "runs".
-In this paper, we try to explore if we can harness this morphological regularity in a much better way, than applying a single rule using vector arithmetic.
+In this paper, we try to explore if we can harness this morphological regularity in a much better way, than applying a single direction using vector arithmetic.